tding1/CDFI/README.md

 - Starting from a pre-trained model, finetune its weights by using the OBPROXSG optimizer, like using any standard built-in optimizer such as SGD or Adam
   - It is not necessarily to use the full dataset for this finetuning process

-- The paramters for the OBPROXSG optimizer
+- The parameters for the OBPROXSG optimizer
   - `lr`: learning rate
   - `lambda_`: coefficient of the L1 regularization term
   - `epochSize`: number of batches in a epoch